Chinantla - Planeta.com

 goo.gl/maps/mGEWLWH1HuDWRk4S6

-Recommended Listening: La Voz de la Chinantla
+Recommended Listening: XEOJN, La Voz de la Chinantla

 Translated from INPI: In the northern region of the state of Oaxaca, known as the Chinantla, through low relief planes to mountainous knots, the XEOJN signal extends to reach Chinantecos, Mazatecos, Cuicatecos, Zapotecos, Mixes and Mixtecos.